ledgerwise/ipfs-resizer/README.md

 ## Description

-ipfs-resizer is a services that resizes images stored in IPFS.
+ipfs-resizer is a services that resizes images, animated gifs and videos stored in IPFS (For the video functionality to work, ffmpeg executable should be installed).

 ## Build